RehanAhmad13/du-soc-chat-svc/README.md

 ### Real-Time Communication
 - WebSocket endpoints use JWT authentication to establish a session bound to a tenant.
 - A Channels layer backed by Redis enables horizontal scalability across multiple worker nodes.
-- Typing indicators and read receipts are emitted as lightweight events to keep latency below 1 second.
+- Typing indicators, read receipts, and presence notifications are emitted as lightweight events to keep latency below 1 second.

 ### Template Management
 SOC administrators define question templates that capture structured fields (text, dropdowns, file uploads).
 Each template may include a JSON `schema` describing expected fields and dropdown options.
 Incoming structured replies are validated against this schema.
 When a chat is created from an incident, the template is applied and placeholders (e.g., `{device_id}`) are substituted with incident metadata.